 When choosing a pot for a plant, people tend to pay more attention to its aesthetics rather than other factors such as size and shape.
-But, interestingly, the size and shape of the pot have a tremendous influence on the nutrition of your plant.
+But interestingly, the size and shape of the pot have a tremendous influence on the nutrition of your plant.
 How?
 It all has to do with the retention of water and humidity within the pot, resulting in the available water for your plant.

 Potting Mix

 The objective of the potting mix is to allow for root and water movement and oxygen exchange while holding sufficient nutrients and water.
-Therefore, it is a balance of being loose enough to let the water run and move around the roots but tight enough to keep some of the water, and most importantly, the soil nutrients.
+Therefore, it is a balance of being loose enough to let the water run and move around the roots but tight enough to keep some of the water and, most importantly, the soil nutrients.

 Potting mix and water interaction